Rwanda: Water supply and sanitation

+Transport

-The government has increased investment in the transport infrastructure of Rwanda since the 1994 genocide, with aid from the United States, European Union, Japan, and others.
-The transport system consists primarily of the road network, with paved roads between Kigali and most other major cities and towns in the country.
-Rwanda is linked by road to other countries in the East African Community, namely Uganda, Tanzania, Burundi and Kenya, as well as to the eastern Congolese cities of Goma and Bukavu; the country's most important trade route is the road to the port of Mombasa via Kampala and Nairobi, which is known as the Northern Corridor.
-The principal form of public transport in the country is the minibus, accounting for more than half of all passenger carrying capacity.
-Some minibuses, particularly in Kigali, operate an unscheduled service, under a shared taxi system, while others run to a schedule, offering express routes between the major cities.
-There are a smaller number of large buses, which operate a scheduled service around the country.
-The principal private hire vehicle is the motorcycle taxi; in 2013 there were 9,609 registered motorcycle taxis in Rwanda, compared with just 579 taxicabs.
-Coach services are available to various destinations in neighbouring countries.
-The country has an international airport at Kigali that serves several international destinations, the busiest routes being those to Nairobi and Entebbe; there is one domestic route, between Kigali and Kamembe Airport near Cyangugu.
-In 2017, construction began on the Bugesera International Airport, to the south of Kigali, which will become the country's largest when it opens, complementing the existing Kigali airport.
-The national carrier is RwandAir, and the country is served by seven foreign airlines.
-As of 2015 the country had no railways, but there is a project underway, in conjunction with Burundi and Tanzania, to extend the Tanzanian Central Line into Rwanda; the three countries have invited expressions of interest from private firms to form a public private partnership for the scheme.
-There is no public water transport between the port cities on Lake Kivu, although a limited private service exists and the government has initiated a programme to develop a full service.
-The Ministry of Infrastructure is also investigating the feasibility of linking Rwanda to Lake Victoria via shipping on the Akagera River.
+The government has increased investment in the transport infrastructure of Rwanda since the 1994 genocide, with aid from the United States, European Union, Japan, and other international donors.
+The transport system consists primarily of a road network, featuring paved roads connecting Kigali to most other major cities and towns.
+Rwanda is linked by road to neighbor nations in the East African Community—namely Uganda, Tanzania, Burundi, and Kenya—as well as to the eastern Congolese cities of Goma and Bukavu.
+The country's most critical trade corridor is the road to the port of Mombasa via Kampala and Nairobi, known as the Northern Corridor.

+The principal form of domestic public transport is the minibus, accounting for more than half of all passenger-carrying capacity.
+Some minibuses, particularly within Kigali, operate unscheduled services under a shared taxi system, while others run on fixed schedules offering express routes between major cities.
+A smaller number of larger buses operate scheduled routes nationwide.
+For private hire, the dominant vehicle is the motorcycle taxi; in 2013, there were 9,609 registered motorcycle taxis in Rwanda, compared with just 579 standard taxicabs.
+Long-distance coach services are also available to destinations in neighboring countries.

+Aviation is centered at Kigali International Airport, which serves several international destinations; the busiest routes are those to Nairobi and Entebbe.
+A single domestic route connects Kigali to Kamembe Airport near Cyangugu.
+In 2017, construction began on the Bugesera International Airport south of Kigali, designed to become the country's largest facility upon completion to complement the existing infrastructure.
+The national carrier is RwandAir, and the country is additionally served by several foreign airlines.

+As of the mid-2010s, the country had no operational railways, though a project was initiated in conjunction with Burundi and Tanzania to extend the Tanzanian Central Line into Rwanda via a public private partnership.
+There is no public water transport network across the port cities on Lake Kivu, although a limited private service exists and the government has initiated a development programme for full commercial service.
+The Ministry of Infrastructure has also investigated the feasibility of linking Rwanda to Lake Victoria via shipping lanes on the Akagera River.

+Macroeconomics

+Monetary policy and management of government finances is controlled by the central National Bank of Rwanda (BNR).
+The currency used is the Rwandan franc, created in 1964.
+In August 2025, the exchange rate was 1445 francs to one US dollar.
+Rwanda joined the East African Community in 2007, and has ratified a plan for monetary union amongst the seven member nations, with an earlier policy goal of creating a unified East African shilling.